ChandieFae/rws-tcappliancehvacrepair/service-area.md

 ---

-We may also service **surrounding nearby communities** depending on availability and request volume.
+T&C Appliance/HVAC Repair is located in Burlington, NC and Durham, NC.
+We also service **surrounding areas**

-🧾 There is A trip charge of $75 - we’ll always confirm that up front
+🧾 There is A trip charge of $75 - This does get applied towards any repair you receive!

 ---

 ### 💬 Not Sure?
+Call Now for Immediate Assistance

-📧 [Contact us](mailto:tcappliancehvac@gmail.com) and send your zip code.
-We’ll check availability and get right back to you!
+📧 [Contact us](mailto:tcappliancehvac@gmail.com) and Book Online 24/7 The power to schedule is in your hands!